Our Freshwater Policy

 We do not believe cultivation or possession of cannabis for personal use should be a criminal offense.

 The New Zealand Outdoors Party will support the will of the people after the 2020 referendum.

 We will work to have the Auckland Roading tax on fuel exempted for launches and machinery.
 It is quite wrong that lunches and stationary engines as well as others have to pay this tax when they are never on the roads.
 We believe that on wharf fuel bowsers should be exempt from the tax.

 New Policy Areas

-We are working on a number of new policy areas such as healthy living, getting rid of the AKL road tax on boat fuel, A citizens fund for legal challenges to consents and government, bringing back the Forest Service, giving back people back their say in government, healthy living and more education on food and gardening… keep an eye out for changes in the near future.
+We are working on a number of new policy areas such as healthy living, plastics, A citizens fund for legal challenges to consents and government, bringing back the Forest Service, giving back people back their say in government, healthy living and more education on food and gardening… keep an eye out for changes in the near future.